threepointone/rakt/README.md

 [work in progress. come back when it's done!]

-a framework. for react/dialects. in a box.
+a framework, without any framework. for react/dialects. in a box.

 usage
 ---